-Do you have a humanities background and an interest in learning more about digital media?
+Do you have a background in the humanities or social sciences and are interested in learning more about digital media?
 Do you want to know how to improve your skills using digital tools?
-Have you considered how digital technologies impact culture, society, research and our everyday life?
-The Master Programme in Digital Humanities at Uppsala University offers the opportunity to augment your humanities studies with highly sought after technical skills and knowledge about the digital era.
+Have you thought about how digital technologies impact culture, society, research and our everyday life?
+The Master's Programme in Digital Humanities offers you the opportunity to complement your humanities studies with highly sought-after technical skills and knowledge about the digital era.

 Why this programme?

-There is now a great demand from the cultural sector for staff with knowledge of digital humanities and this programmes opens up opportunities for national or international careers in a variety of professions.
-You will be able to work within cultural heritage, digitisation and cultural and information services.
-Another opportunity is development and investigative work requiring a humanities background and technical skills.
+There is a great demand from the cultural sector for professionals with knowledge of digital humanities.
+This programme offers opportunities for national or international careers in a variety of professions.
+You will be able to work with, for example, cultural heritage, digitisation and cultural and information services.
+Another option is development and investigative work requiring a humanities or social-science background and technical skills.
 The programme also provides a good foundation for doctoral studies in several disciplines if you want to pursue a career in research.

 The programme includes compulsory courses in digital humanities, but you are also able to deepen or broaden your knowledge in another field of study by choosing from a range of elective courses to include in your degree.

 The programme leads to a Master of Arts (120 credits) with Digital Humanities as the main field of study.
-After one year of study, it may be possible to obtain a Master of Arts (60 credits).
+After one year of study, it is possible to obtain a Master of Arts (60 credits).

 The first year's compulsory courses provide a broad range of knowledge in the theoretical, practical and technical aspects of digital humanities.
 Digitisation, visualisation of different types of data, such as images and artefacts, and methods for how digitised material can be analysed and conveyed are central focuses of the first year.